Strategic Sealift Midshipman Program Application

 What is the SSMP?

-The Strategic Sealift Midshipman Program is a pathway for US Coast Guard Unlimited License Track students (majors: MEO, MET, MSE 5yr, MTO) to join a unique component of the Navy Reserve, while receiving incentive pay for educational costs.
 This unique component is known as the Strategic Sealift Officer Force.
-Its members consistent entirely of Navy Reserve Officers who possess civilian mariner credentials.
+Its members consist entirely of Navy Reserve Officers who possess USCG Unlimited licenses.
 Why?
 To provide for emergency crewing and shore-side support of our country’s sealift requirements in times of national defense or emergency.

-Individuals in the SSMP participate in unit events, take naval science courses, and are eligible to hold leadership billets in the unit.
+Individuals in the SSMP participate in unit events, take Naval Science courses, and are eligible to hold leadership billets in the unit.
 SSMP midshipmen must attend New Student Orientation.

 Upon graduation, the service obligation is 8 years in total.
 During the first 6 years, 2 weeks of Active Duty for Training (ADT) must be completed per year.
-These ADT’s are scheduled by you, so conflicts with your commercial shipping career are minimized.
-Typical ADT’s include supporting government cargo ships, naval shipyards, and even attending schools to upgrade your mariner credentials.
+These ADTs are scheduled by you, so conflicts with your commercial shipping career are minimized.
+Typical ADTs include supporting government cargo ships, naval shipyards, and even attending schools to upgrade your mariner credentials.
 You will remain in a “inactive” status for years 7 and 8.
 After completing this obligation, you may decide to stay in for a full 20 years to earn a pension.
 During your time in service, you may also elect to do more than just 2 weeks of ADT.
 There are countless opportunities for voluntary Active Duty service ranging from 2 weeks, 30 days, 6 months, 1 year, and even 3 years!
 For details, contact our Strategic Sealift Officer.

-Student Incentive Program (SIP)
+Student Incentive Payment (SIP) Program

 Program Benefits

-• $32,000 Incentive Pay
+• up to $64,000 Incentive Pay possible

 • Provide Naval Science textbooks